w3c/web-performance/charter.md

 * Best practice document explaining how data is commonly gathered between the client and the server.

 The WG will also explore the possibility of renewing work on the [HAR file format](https://w3c.github.io/web-performance/specs/HAR/Overview.html).

+### Timeline

+* Next meeting: TPAC 2024 in hybrid mode.

+## Success Criteria

+There should be testing plans for each specification, starting from the earliest drafts.

+To promote interoperability, all changes made to specifications in Candidate Recommendation or to features that have deployed implementations should have [tests](https://www.w3.org/2019/02/testing-policy.html).
+Testing efforts can be conducted via the [Web Platform Tests](https://github.com/web-platform-tests/wpt) project.

+Each specification should contain sections detailing all known security and privacy implications for implementers, Web authors, and end users.

+This Working Group expects to follow the TAG [Web Platform Design Principles](https://www.w3.org/TR/design-principles/).

+All new features should be supported by at least two intents to implement before being incorporated in the specification.

 ## Coordination